 Your contact form should be simple.
 If you take away one thing from this post, let it be that eliminating unnecessary form fields can significantly increase the conversion rate of your contact form.

-In fact, Dan Zarrella at HubSpot recently researched the contact forms of 40,000 of their customers and found that conversion rate improves by almost half when the number of form fields are reduced from four fields to three.
+In fact, in 2021 Dan Zarrella at HubSpot researched the contact forms of 40,000 of their customers and found that conversion rate improves by almost half when the number of form fields are reduced from four fields to three.

 Stop and read that again: eliminate one form field and increase conversion by 50%.